conradlee/network-community-benchmark/README.md

 Extensibility (i.e., how to test and add your own algorithms!)
 --------------------------------------------------------------

 Let's say you have a new community detection algorithm *my_alg* and you want to integrate it into this benchmark.
 All you need to do is make sure that your implementation takes in a properly-formatted edgelist as input and spits out a properly-formatted line-delimited list of communities.
 What do I mean by 'properly-formatted'?
 Two nodes on each line separated by whitespace, with a line terminated by a UNIX newline (\n).
-THus a network that consisted of two disconnected triangles would looke like
+Thus a network that consisted of two disconnected triangles would looke like

    0    1
    0    2